aditikhare007/AI-Research-Junction/README.md

 ## 🧠 What This Repository Is

-AI Research Junction is a **curated intelligence layer for modern AI systems** — focused on translating cutting-edge research into **practical, production-relevant insights**.
+AI Research Junction is a **curated intelligence layer for modern AI systems** — focused on Executive intelligence and strategic perspectives at the frontier of global enterprise AI.**

 It is designed for:
 - AI engineers building production systems